 Chris Elwell

-He started his career as a special needs and drama teacher in secondary schools in Liverpool and London in the 80s, and was previously Head of Community and Schools Programmes at the RSC, Head of Education at English National Ballet and a Lecturer in Applied Theatre and Education at the Royal Central School of Speech and Drama.
+Chris started his career as a special needs and drama teacher in secondary schools in Liverpool and London in the 80s, and was Head of Community and Schools Programmes at the RSC, the Head of Education at English National Ballet and a Lecturer in Applied Theatre and Education at the Royal Central School of Speech and Drama.

 Chris was awarded a British Empire Medal for services to theatre and young people in the 2017 Queen’s Birthday Honours list.